 The Shapley value (Shapley, 1953) has achieved the status as being the prime solution concept for TU-games.
 It sets a benchmark for assessing the suitability of alternative solution concepts.
 In this context it is suitable to consider for what classes of TU-games such alternative solution concepts lead to exactly the same allocation as the Shapley value.
-We pursue that here for the Gately solution concept.

 We show that the Shapley and Gately values coincide on narrow, but highly relevant, classes of games that satisfy rather strong regularity properties.
 Theorem 5.9 below identifies a class of structured games that have rather wide applicability.
-This class is founded on strong conditions on the class of constituting coalitions and the corresponding unanimity games
+This class is founded on strong conditions on the class of constituting coalitions and the corresponding unanimity games.